Blackstar (album): Release

 Johan Renck (pictured in 2013) directed the music videos for "Blackstar" and "Lazarus".

 The title track was released as the album's lead single on 19 November 2015 and used as the opening music for the television series The Last Panthers.
-Its music video, shot in September 2015 in a Brooklyn studio, is a surreal ten-minute short film directed by The Last Panthers director Johan Renck.
+Its music video, shot in September 2015 at a Brooklyn studio, is a surreal ten-minute short film directed by The Last Panthers director Johan Renck.
 It depicts a woman with a tail, played by Elisa Lasowski, discovering a dead astronaut and taking his jewel-encrusted skull to an ancient, otherworldly town.
 (Note: Renck interpreted the astronaut to be Major Tom, a character Bowie had revisited several times throughout his career.)
 The astronaut's bones float toward a solar eclipse, while a circle of women perform a ritual with the skull in the town's centre.
 The video introduced Bowie's new character Button Eyes, a figure with bandaged, button eyes.
+Bowie informed Renck of his failing health and wanted death to be, in Renck's words, "a third collaborator in [the] video".
 The short film won the award for Best Art Direction at the 2016 MTV Video Music Awards.
 Like The Next Day, Bowie conducted no interviews and made no public appearances to promote Blackstar or its singles.

 The second single, "Lazarus", was released on 17 December 2015 as a digital download, and received its world premiere on BBC Radio 6 Music's Steve Lamacq Show the same day.
-A music video for "Lazarus", shot in November 2015 in a Brooklyn studio and again directed by Renck, was released on 7 January 2016, the day before the album's release.
+The music video for "Lazarus", shot in November 2015 in a Brooklyn studio and again directed by Renck, was released on 7 January 2016, the day before the album's release.
 Presented in a 1:1 aspect ratio, it prominently features Bowie as the Button Eyes character lying on a deathbed.
 Renck described the video as a take on "the Biblical tale of Lazarus rising from the bed".
 The video received three nominations at the 2016 MTV Video Music Awards for Best Direction, Best Cinematography and Best Editing.